lfiaschi/advanced-pymc-marketing-examples/blogs/priors_analysis_mmm.md

 2. **Channel attribution**: High carryover attributes current sales to past spend
 3. **Optimization recommendations**: Saturation points determine where to cut spend

-### Finding 2: The 20% Error Nobody Wants to Discuss
+### Finding 2: The 20 % ROAS Error That Priors Can’t Fix

-Here's what the rosy "priors don't matter" narrative misses: every single model configuration showed 20-22% ROAS error versus ground truth.
+Every configuration produced ~20 % ROAS error versus ground truth.
+The culprit wasn’t the priors—it was the model structure.
+The ground truth used a Hill saturation curve; our model used logistic.
+No amount of prior tweaking could remove that structural bias.

+The lesson is that if your functional form doesn’t match business dynamics, better priors won’t save you.

 ![ROAS Error Distribution](../blog_figures/roas_error_distribution.png)

-This isn't prior sensitivity—it's systematic bias.
-The true insight? **Model structure matters more than prior choice**.
-Our ground truth used Hill saturation curves while our models assumed logistic saturation.
-This functional mismatch created irreducible error that no amount of prior tuning could fix.

-The lesson: before obsessing over priors, ensure your model structure aligns with your market dynamics.

 ### Finding 3: Strong Data Doesn't Eliminate Prior Importance

-With 104 weeks of data, we observed strong data learning across all parameters:
+With 104 clean weeks, data dominated (PSI < 0.1).
+But on real data noise, collinearity, and shifting effects make priors far more influential.
+With 52 weeks or correlated channels, transformation priors can determine whether the model converges at all.

 ![Data Learning Strength](../blog_figures/data_learning_strength.png)

 - Prior Sensitivity Index < 0.1 (data dominates)
 - Posterior contraction < 0.5 (variance reduced by >50%)
 - Convergence achieved for all specifications

-But here's the critical nuance: **most real MMM projects have 52-78 weeks of messy, correlated data**.
-Our synthetic data had:
-- Perfect measurement (no noise in recorded spend)
-- Independent channel variation (no multicollinearity)
-- Consistent effects over time (no market shocks)

 In practice, with limited and imperfect data, prior choice becomes exponentially more important.